awsdocs/amazon-opensearch-service-developer-guide/doc_source/gsg-serverless-cli.md

 You'll complete the following steps in this tutorial:

-1. Configure permissions
+1. Create an IAM permissions policy

+1. Attatch the IAM policy to an IAM role

 1. Create an encryption policy

-1. Configure network settings
+1. Create a network policy

 1. Create a collection

-1. Configure data access
+1. Configure a data access policy

+1. Retrieve the collection endpoint

-1. Upload and search data
+1. Upload data to your connection

-1. Delete the collection
+1. Search data in your collection

 The goal of this tutorial is to set up a single OpenSearch Serverless collection with fairly simple encryption, network, and data access settings\.
 For example, we'll configure public network access, an AWS managed key for encryption, and a simplified data access policy that grants minimal permissions to a single user\.